 Drag your brush in the same direction as the woodgrain on your door.
 This will highlight the grain and keep your door looking neat and clean.
 NEVER run your brush strokes perpendicular to the wood grain.
 This does NOT look professional.

 Step 5: Next roll the inside cross pieces.
 Start by rolling and painting the center vertical piece.

 Again, drag your brush up and down vertically with the wood grain (see arrows in the above diagram.)

 Then paint the horizontally pieces in the middle of the door.

-Keep your brush strokes horizontal as you cross over the tall vertical stripe.
+Keep your brush strokes horizontal as you cross over the tall vertical center.

 Step 6: Paint the border.
 Pay attention to the direction of the woodgrain for this last step.
-The two sides should flow vertically from top to bottom.
+The grain on the two sides should flow vertically from top to bottom.

 There are header and footer panels sandwiched between the left and right sides.
 These “sandwiched” pieces should be painted by dragging your brush horizontally (see diagram above.)